 This may be my favorite type of Acrylic Pour!
 And this is a technique that I never would have thought of.
 To make it, cut a disposable cup in half horizontally.
 Then place the top portion of the cup – basically a circle with an open bottom and open top in the center of your canvas.
 Then pour your acrylic paint!

 Which Paint Pouring technique do you like best!
 Tell us in the comments or share your own.
 You can even tag us on Instagram #popshopamerica and we’ll reshare your creations!
-And if you are ready to make your own Acrylic Paint Pours, you need to shop the January 2020 Craft in Style Subscription Box!
+And if you are ready to make your own Acrylic Paint Pours, you need to shop the Acrylic Paint Pouring Kit!
 It’s full of unique craft supplies each month that will fill you with inspiration.